Duran914/test-framework/README.md

 * Accepts three arguments of the following
   * validate_by
-    * validate_by="element" checks for validation by an element classname/id
+    * validate_by="element" checks for validation by an element selector.
-    * validate_by="text" checks for validation by a string of text
+    * validate_by="text" checks for validation by a string of text.
-    * validate_by="element_text" checks for validation by an element and string of text
+    * validate_by="element_text" checks for validation by an element selector and string of text.
-  * target_element accepts a string argument of a classname or id
+  * target_element accepts a string argument of a selector.
-  * message_text accepts a string of text to check against for validation.
-A message_text argument must be passed when validating by text or element_text
+  * message_text accepts a string of text to check validation.
+An argument must be passed when validating by "text" or "element_text".

 *Listing arguments name is not necessary, displayed for visualization.